Blog

 The Arkansas Department of Health Breast Cancer Initiatives

 "Your Cancer Resource Guide" is a list of providers and organizations in Arkansas patients can use to meet their basic health care needs, such as cancer screenings or counseling services.
-However, the guide also provides resources that help patients overcome barriers that restrict their access to health care, such as transportation and finances.
+However, the guide also provides resources that help patients with limited access to health care due to financial or transportation challenges.
 Each resource is broken down into sections so readers can easily find the resources that match their needs.
 Resources include organizations such as the Allyson Whitney Foundation, which helps pay for residual medical bills, rent, health insurance premiums, and more.
 Or the Mercy Medical Angels, who provide transportation to non-local medical-related treatment centers.
 Everyone should be able to find a resource in Arkansas that meets their needs.
 There are even resources specific to the Marshallese and Hispanic populations.
 Each resource has a link to its website and the best contact information readers can use to reach them.
 You can access this cancer resource guide here.
 Providers can also order this resource from ADH by calling 1-833-693-2942.

 BreastCare: A Great Local Resource for Breast Cancer Screening and Testing